Digitalswede/ADS_2021/README.md

   A screenshot of some of the notes that were taken: https://i.imgur.com/YU2HRXk.png

   Since not every meeting leads to notes having to be taken, there are some gaps.
-But in general, it worked well.

 </details>